Richard Harris International Film Festival: 2018

 In 2018, Patrick Bergin received the Outstanding Talent Award.
 Detainment, later nominated for the Academy Award for Best Live Action Short Film, won best film overall.

 2019

 120 films from 30 countries were shown over seven days.
 Moe Dunford received the Outstanding Talent Award.
 The festival included the iMET (Interactive Media Entertainment and Technology) summit virtual reality experience.
 The Millennium Theatre in Limerick Institute of Technology was used for screenings.
 Bellingcat: Truth in a Post-Truth World won Best Film.

 2020

 Due to the COVID-19 pandemic, no physical festival could take place.
 Jim Sheridan received the Outstanding Talent Award.
+The Winter Lake was Best Feature Film.

 2021

 Again there was no physical festival, due to COVID.
 Colin Farrell received the Richard Harris Outstanding Talent Award.
+Best Feature Film went to Save Me from Everything (also released as Don't Talk to Strangers).

 2022

 The physical festival returned with screenings at 69 O'Connell Street and the Commercial.
 Kenneth Branagh received the inaugural Lifetime Achievement Award.
+The Man in the Hat won Best Feature Film.

 2023

 111 shorts and features were screened in Omniplex Limerick; UCH, The Commercial & the International Rugby Experience.
-Jamie Dornan received the Outstanding Talent Award.
+Jamie Dornan received the Outstanding Talent Award, while The Cost won Best Film.

+End

+The 2024 festival was postponed until "early Spring 2025" but never took place, nor was it held in 2026.